tanzaki/laravel.docs-for-tasks/views.md

     return view('greetings', ['name' => 'Victoria']);

 When passing information in this manner, the data should be an array with key / value pairs.
 Inside your view, you can then access each value using its corresponding key, such as `<?php echo $key; ?>`.
-As an alternative to passing a complete array of data to the `view` helper function, you may use the `with` method to add individual pieces of data to the view:

-    return view('greeting')->with('name', 'Victoria');

-<a name="sharing-data-with-all-views"></a>
-#### Sharing Data With All Views

-Occasionally, you may need to share a piece of data with all views that are rendered by your application.
-You may do so using the view facade's `share` method.
-Typically, you should place calls to `share` within a service provider's `boot` method.
-You are free to add them to the `AppServiceProvider` or generate a separate service provider to house them:

-    <?php

-    namespace App\Providers;

-    use Illuminate\Support\Facades\View;

-    class AppServiceProvider extends ServiceProvider
-    {
-        /**
-         * Bootstrap any application services.
-         *
-         * @return void
-         */
-        public function boot()
-        {
-            View::share('key', 'value');
-        }

-        /**
-         * Register the service provider.
-         *
-         * @return void
-         */
-        public function register()
-        {
-            //
-        }
-    }